financial advisers

 Courtesy of John Authers Points of Return, Bloomberg, 4 January 2023

-Bonds, after their falls last year, now have far more generous yields than they began 2022 with (and higher yields than market’s expectations of inflation going forward across most geographies).
-And higher yields imply much greater return potential going forward given how bond returns over the medium term are tightly correlated with starting yield.
+After their falls last year, bonds have far more generous yields than they began 2022 with (and higher yields than the market’s expectations of inflation going forward across most geographies).
+Higher yields imply much greater return potential going forward, given that bond returns over the medium term are tightly correlated with the starting yield.

 Fixed income yields